haraldujc/pyladder/README.md

 value = a list of nodes to which this code connects.
 The first element of each list is the nodes key, and the subsequent items are the keys of the nodes to which this node connects
 Example :

+    from pyladder import Pyladder
-    my_graph = pyladder()
+    my_graph = Pyladder()
     graph_input_sample = {'Part 10' : [10,20,30,40,50], 'Part 20' : [20,30,40,50], 'Part 30' : [30,40], 'Part 40' : [40,50], 'Finish' : [50]}
     my_graph.display_graph_plot('Nodes', graph_input_sample)

 Note that it is up to the client to create the dictionary.

-The above will generate the following visual:
+The above will display as per below:

 <p align="center">
   <img alt="VS Code in action" src="https://i.postimg.cc/J4WYpjP6/LINK1-DAT.png">
 </p>

-LINK17.DAT file will display generat the following visual:
+LINK17.DAT file will display as per below:

 <p align="center">
   <img alt="VS Code in action" src="https://i.postimg.cc/mrq8C9PS/LINK17-DAT.png">
 </p>

 LINK18.DAT is a non-planar ladder.
-A 'Ladder is not planar' message will be shown.
+A 'Ladder is not planar' message will be shown on the command line.
 The code will attempt to render the graph as much as possible without crossing connections (or line segments) although the correctness of the plot is not gauranteed.
-LINK18.DAT will generate the following:
+LINK18.DAT will display the following:

 <p align="center">
   <img alt="VS Code in action" src="https://i.postimg.cc/8kqgNFwM/LINK18-DAT.png">